urbit/docs/tutorials/arvo/cli-tutorial.md

 `sole-effect`.
 Otherwise we use `%klr`, which prints it stylistically (here it makes the text green and bold).

-The following allows either `~zod` or the current ship or moons to connect to `%shoe`.
+The following allows either `~zod` or the current ship or its moons to connect to `%shoe`.
 ```hoon
 ++  can-connect
   |=  sole-id=@ta